leowio/leow/src/content/blog/ilab/ilab-final-report.md

 ![Code](https://res.cloudinary.com/leow/image/upload/v1702139646/Screenshot_2023-12-10_at_00.33.30_zdevw5.png)

 To make the visual and audio more pleasing, I added the beeping sound in the background that changes the pitch based on how many cells are on the whole board.
 I also made the cells "blink" different shade of colors to be more lively.

+## Improvements

+There are some functionalities I can implement to make the project more interactive, such like making the player able to "draw" on the canvas to better observe how the "creatures" interact with each other.
+However, because of how the board is rendered on the screen, it's hard to implement such a feature.
+Also, there can be more audio & visual improvements like making the different kind of creatures have different colors and play different sounds.
+The fabrication of the outer shell of the device can also be improved by laser cutting more parts so that it can be more sturdy.